bundlecraft-io/bundlecraft/bundlecraft/README.md

 - Optional TLS security: custom CA bundle and leaf certificate fingerprint pinning.
 - Staging only: no persistent cache.
 Staging dir is cleaned per run unless `--no-clean`.
   Treat `cert_sources/staged/` as ephemeral staging, not a cache.
+  Treat `cert_sources/staged/` as ephemeral staging, not a cache.

 Philosophy & best practices: